emrealtinok/sudoku_solvers/README.md

 This as an ongoing side project to practice what I learn and explore how I can implement and adapt various AI methods to solve Sudoku puzzles.
 All my code is written in Python.

-## First AI: Translating Sudoku solving techniques into code.
+## AI #1: Translating Sudoku solving techniques into code.

 File name: SudokuHumanTechniques.py